Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/roadmaps/software-solutions-roadmap.md

 ## Executive Overview

-Software Solutions is SkyMirror's custom enterprise software development and technology consulting division.
+Software Solutions is Skymirror's custom enterprise software development and technology consulting division.
 This roadmap outlines the strategic path to becoming a trusted technology partner for mid-market and enterprise clients across Europe.

 **Business Vision:** Deliver exceptional custom software solutions that drive digital transformation for 100+ enterprise clients by 2028, with a reputation for technical excellence and reliable delivery.